PauseAI/pauseai-website/src/posts/risks.md

 ---

 AI is a powerful technology that is increasingly transforming our world.
-It comes with amazing potential, but also with serious risks.
+It comes with amazing potential, but also with serious risks, including [existential catastrophe](/xrisk).

 ## Fake media